sinai-dev/OSLDocs/Basics/Overview.md

 ### Custom Content
 SideLoader also offers an expansive API for all sorts of <b>changes or additions</b> to game content such as Items, Status Effects, Characters and more.

+You can use the [SL Menu](Basics/SLMenu) to create and edit the XML parts of your pack, though deleting them requires you to manually delete the files yourself.

+Before you get started on this, it is recommended to first understand the [SL Packs](Basics/SLPacks) system unless you want to work from C# exclusively.

 See also:
 * [Custom Characters](Guides/Characters.md)